 Heating certain oils — such as sunflower oil — to a certain temperature, and then using them again can cause aldehydes to occur in those oils.

-Avoiding toxins: Exposure to herbicides, pesticides, and other toxins may increase the risk of neurological diseases such as PD.
+Avoiding toxins: Exposure to herbicides, pesticides, and other toxins may increase the risk of neurological diseases such as Parkinson's disease.
 People should take precautions when using these types of product, for example, by using protective clothing.

 Parkinson's disease is a lifelong condition that involves neurological changes in the body.
 These changes can make it harder for a person to function in daily life.
-However, medications and other types of therapy are available for treating PD and reducing the symptoms.
+However, medications and other types of therapy are available for treating Parkinson's disease and reducing the symptoms.

 Current treatment can relieve symptoms, but scientists hope that gene therapy or stem cell therapy will one day be able to do more than this, and restore function that the person has already lost.